Begin Your Recovery

 There are many rehabilitation centers that offer quaaludes drug addiction treatment, but Genesis takes an approach that sets us apart.

 Genesis Recovery is a state-licensed, accredited, nonprofit recovery center devoted to improving the quality of life of those who are dealing with addiction.
 We offer multifaceted therapies including 12-Step, education, dual diagnosis, family therapy, one-on-one and group treatments, trauma therapy, and medication.
-We integrate spirituality and community to instill a sense of self-worth and purpose.
+We integrate holisticity and community to instill a sense of self-worth and purpose.

 Contact Genesis Recovery for More Info